Skip to Content

 How to Propose a Working Committee Study

 CIBMTR supports investigators in conducting observational studies in cellular therapies.
 Anyone willing to actively participate in the conduct of the study and follow the study development and management process may propose a study.
 The Study Proposal Outline will help you prepare your proposal for submission.
-You may then submit your proposal here: CIBMTR Study Proposal Form (Please note: Study proposal submission for the 2024 Tandem Meetings closed on October 13, 2023).
+You may then submit your proposal here: CIBMTR Study Proposal Form (Deadline for the 2027 Tandem Meetings: September 21, 2026).

 Proposal preparation